NSNolan/LockerRoom/README.md

 - There is no way to enter a pin if the pin policy of the enrolled key is set to anything besides `Never`.
 - Locker Room does not run in a sandbox because creating a disk image with `hdiutil` will fail.
 - Encryption and decryption routines are not properly executed on a background thread.
-- Decrypting lockbox view does not appear after a YubiKey is detected.
+- Decrypting lockbox view does not always appear after an external hardware device is detected.
 - There is no version check of the YubiKey before the YubiKey SDK is used.
 This may lead to unsupported commands being sent to an incompatible external hardware device.
 - Encrypted lockboxes cannot be deleted within Locker Room.
 But can be removed using the filesystem.
 - Enrolled keys cannot be deleted within Locker Room.
 But can be removed using the filesystem.

 ### Future Enhancements

-- Add unit tests.
+- 100% unit tests coverage.
 - Allow enrolled key deletion within Locker Room but only after there are no more encrypted lockbox it can decrypt.
 Keys can be removed using the filesystem and there is currently no way to remove the corresponding private key on the external hardware device.
-Yubico [changelogs](https://github.com/Yubico/yubico-piv-tool/blob/master/debian/changelog) suggest that YubiKey firmware 5.7.0 will add support for deleting keys.
+Yubico [changelogs](https://github.com/Yubico/yubico-piv-tool/blob/master/debian/changelog) suggests that YubiKey firmware 5.7.0 will add support for deleting keys.
 - Add localization strings for the UI.
 - Write application log messages to the Unified Logging System.
 - Encrypt and decrypt an external volume.
 - Generate keys using elliptic curve cryptography.
-This is blocked by YubiKey's current support for only RSA cipher text decryption.
+This is blocked by YubiKey's current support for RSA cipher text decryption only.

 ### Contact